centrapay/centrapay-docs/content/guides/merchant-integration-qr-code-flow.md

     }
     ```

-4. While the POS continues to poll, the Patron [pays the Payment Request](https://docs.centrapay.com/api/payment-requests#pay-a-payment-request-experimental) via their Centrapay integrated app.
+4. While the POS continues to poll, the patron [pays the Payment Request](https://docs.centrapay.com/api/payment-requests#pay-a-payment-request-experimental) via their Centrapay integrated app.
 When the Payment Request status is `paid`, the POS stops polling and displays confirmation of the successful payment.

     ```bash [Request]
     curl -X POST https://service.centrapay.com/api/payment-requests/MhocUmpxxmgdHjr7DgKoKw/pay \